 The market for military small UAS continues to evolve in response to changing technologies, shifting customer needs and expectations and the potential introduction of new products.
 We believe that a number of established domestic and international defense contractors have developed or are developing small UAS that will continue to compete directly with our products.
 Some of these contractors have significantly greater financial and other resources than we possess.
 Our current principal small UAS competitors include Elbit Systems Ltd., L-3 Communications Holdings, Inc. and Lockheed Martin Corporation.
-We do not view large UAS such as Northrop Grumman Corporation's Global Hawk, General Atomics, Inc.'s Predator and its derivatives, The Boeing Company's ScanEagle and Textron Inc.'s Shadow as direct competitors to our small UAS because they perform different missions, do not typically deliver their information directly to front-line ground forces and are not hand launched and controlled, although we cannot be certain that these platforms will not become direct competitors in the future.

-The market for high altitude long endurance UAS is in an early stage of development.
+We do not view large UAS such as Northrop Grumman Corporation's Global Hawk, General Atomics, Inc.'s Predator and its derivatives, The Boeing Company's ScanEagle and Textron Inc.'s Shadow as direct competitors to our small UAS because they perform different missions, do not typically deliver their information directly to front-line ground forces and are not hand-launched and controlled.
+However, we cannot be certain that these platforms will not become direct competitors in the future.
+The market for long endurance UAS is in an early stage of development.
 As a result, this category is not well defined and is characterized by multiple potential solutions.
 An existing contractor that claims to provide long endurance UAS is Northrop Grumman Corporation with its Global Hawk.
 Several aerospace and defense contractors are pursuing this market opportunity with proposed very long duration UAS, including The Boeing Company, Qinetiq Group PLC, Aurora Flight Sciences Corporation, Lockheed Martin Corporation and Northrop Grumman Corporation.
 Some internet technology companies have acquired small firms that focus on this type of capability and represent potential future competitors.
 Companies pursuing airships as a solution for this market include Lockheed Martin Corporation and Northrop Grumman Corporation.
 Companies pursuing satellites as a solution for this market include The Boeing Company, Lockheed Martin Corporation, General Dynamics Corporation, EADS N.V., Ball Corporation and Orbital Sciences Corporation.

-The suppliers of UAS mission services include some of the companies competing in the small UAS market as well as companies focused on delivering services as opposed to developing and producing their own UAS.
-UAS manufacturers such as The Boeing Company's Insitu Business and Textron Inc.'s AAI Corporation currently provide UAS mission services to military customers.
-Other companies such as ISR Group Inc. and VT Group plc focus on providing services including those employing UAS.
+The suppliers of UAS mission services include some competitors in the small UAS market as well as companies focused on delivering UAS related services.
+UAS manufacturers such as The Boeing Company's Insitu Business and Textron Inc.'s AAI Corporation currently provide UAS mission services to military customers while other companies such as ISR Group Inc. and VT Group plc focus on providing UAS related services.

-The market for Tactical Missile Systems is in an early stage of development, but is evolving rapidly.
+The market for tactical missile systems is in an early stage of development, but it is evolving rapidly.
 Potential competitors in this market include Textron Inc. and Lockheed Martin Corporation.